 If you're anxious about caring for your preemie at home, remember that health care professionals do not send preemies home until the babies are ready.
 With some preparation and planning, you'll be ready, too.

 Most preemies meet these criteria 2 to 4 weeks before reaching their original due date.
-Infants who have had surgery, were born with malformations, or who spent weeks on breathing machines and oxygen are the most likely to stay beyond their original due date.
+Infants who have had surgery, were born with health problems, or who spent weeks on breathing machines and oxygen are the most likely to stay beyond their original due date.

 Many preemies do not need specialized medical support after leaving the hospital, but all will need regular medical care and evaluation.
 This includes routine immunizations, usually on the same schedule as that for full-term babies.